What is Bio Sci 199?

 To obtain the updated immunization verification, please follow the instructions in Packet B.

 Continuing Packet A – Please submit a new packet through the Research dashboard.

-Continuing Packet B – Please submit a new packet through the Research dashboard.
-This new packet will be valid until next Spring.
-ALL SUPPLEMENTAL MATERIALS WILL BE SUBMITTED TO YOUR PRINCIPLE INVESTIGATOR’S(FACULTY) OFFICE.
-We recommend repeating the computer based training for a refresher, but it is not mandatory.
-Reprint the certificates for the Annual Training, and Fire Extinguisher Safety Training.
+Continuing Packet B – Please submit a packet through the Research Dashboard.
+Beginning Winter 2022, all supplemental materials will be submitted to Qualtrics.
+For more information, please download and refer to the Packet B on the Research Dashboard.
+We recommend repeating the computer-based training for a refresher, but it is not mandatory.
+Reprint the certificates for the Annual Training and Fire Extinguisher Safety Training.
 To obtain the updated immunization verification, make an appointment with UCI Student Health Center at (949) 824-5301 as soon as possible.
 Students who cannot complete the packets by the deadline, please consider enrolling in Bio Sci 199 the following quarter.
 It is the student’s responsibility to conduct enrollments in a timely manner.